 What happens if you fail to pay your premium during the grace period?

 If you don’t make your payment before the grace period ends, your insurance provider may cancel your policy.
-This will leave you unprotected against property damage, lawsuits, or other liabilities, depending on the type of insurance.
+This will leave you unprotected against property damage, customer injury lawsuits, or other liabilities, depending on the type of insurance.
 In short, any future insurance claims you file may go unpaid.
 You may also have to pay a penalty to get your policy reinstated.

 If your insurance policy is canceled, it can be harder for you to get insurance in the future.
 If you develop a history of frequent cancellations for non-payment of premiums, insurers may charge you more for coverage or may refuse to insure you.

 How can you avoid having to use your policy’s grace period?

 You can avoid using your policy’s grace period by paying your premium in full or by setting up automatic payments.
 Some insurers offer premium discounts if you pay the full amount when you purchase a policy.

 Get free quotes and compare policies with Insureon

 Insureon helps small business owners compare commercial insurance quotes with one easy online application.
 Start an application today to protect your business against legal liabilities.